Entangled criticality and irreversibility in random Markov dynamics: Applications

 \subsection{Human fMRI data}

-First, we revisit a dataset of task-free resting state fMRI data from the Human Connectome project \cite{Smith2013} previously analyzed in \cite{Mosam2021} assuming $\gamma=0$.
+First, we revisit a dataset of task-free resting state fMRI data analyzed in \cite{Vidaurre2017}, and originally from the Human Connectome project \cite{Smith2013}.
+The data was previously analyzed in \cite{Mosam2021} assuming $\gamma=0$.
 The data is of 820 healthy adults aged 22-35 years, including 453 females.
+The data was processed using the HMM-MAR toolkit and was provided as state-time probabilities, with a maximum of $N=12$ states.
 All subjects are anonymized, and the recordings reflect fMRI activity during wakeful rest. $N$ varies from $N=5$ to $N=12$ with a mean value $N \approx 11.4$.
 In \cite{Mosam2021}, it was found that the data were well-characterized by $\epsilon \approx \epsilon_c$, without fitting parameters.
 Additionally, it was shown that the Shannon entropy, predictive information, and various spectral measures of the data were all well-predicted by their values in the ensemble of Markov models, given only the measured values of $N$ and $\epsilon$ and the probability to remain in the same state from one time step to the next.

 Here we analyze this dataset in the larger $\epsilon-\gamma$ ensemble, obtained by MLE.
 The resulting phase space distribution is shown in Fig. \ref{fighumanphase}.
 In agreement with \cite{Mosam2021}, we find that the mean value of the data lies very close to the critical locus, i.e. $\epsilon \approx \epsilon_c$, with $\epsilon_c\approx0.2$ and the mean value for $\gamma$ lies at $\gamma\approx-0.4$.
 There is substantial variability in $\gamma$.